-This 33 Kilobyte PDF document requires the case sensitive password RingBell on opening.
+This 33 Kilobyte PDF document requires a case sensitive password RingBell to open it.

 Most of the frequencies were used more than once across the whole country.
 The separation between sites using the same frequency being sufficient to avoid interference.
 This document lists the Hilltop Transmit Frequency, Receiver Frequency, Channel number in the Pye 914 Radio, Site Name and Net Name.

 To prevent undesirable indexing of this PDF document by Web Crawlers, it has been encoded and requires the stated password to be used Note: it is case sensitive.
 I am sorry if this is a nuisance, but html allows whole pages to be excluded from search engine indexes, but not the documents linked from a page.

 Civilian Access to MOULD

 The Pye CAT 80 Low Band 80 MHz aerial shown to the right, were used for MOULD as well as commercial Public Mobile Radio (PMR).
 They were made by Telecommunications Limited (TCL) of Dublin Ireland, which eventually became Sigma prior to its closure, following a buyout of the antenna business of Sigma by American PCTel.
 TCL / Sigma was a feeder factory for Pye Telecom.

 Regional Government Headquarters (RGHQ) had access to MOULD.
 Local Authority Emergency Control (LAEC) centres had MOULD aerials fitted, either the CAT80 shown here on Dudley Borough LAEC or a folded dipole.
 The LAEC also had access to the council's own radio scheme, generally used countywide by their highways departments.
 Post cold war in Cambridgeshire, they tried and tested an interlink between the council's radio scheme and MOULD, allowing direct communication between the two systems.
 This was demonstrated at a civil protection conference at Scarborough in June 1995.